Counselling student placements

 - To advise clients at first contact that you are a counselling student and obtain written consent to present their case material to your training provider.

-- To ensure client confidentiality is maintained at all times.
+- To ensure client confidentiality is always maintained.

-- To ensure all client case notes, assessments and any other required documentation is completed in accordance with GDPR.
+- To ensure all client case notes, re-assessments and any other required documentation is completed in accordance with GDPR.

-- To report any safeguarding concerns to the Community Bereavement Service Lead Counsellor or Age UK Northamptonshire’s Designated Safeguarding Lead (DSL).
+- To report any safeguarding concerns to the Bereavement Community Lead Counsellor or Age UK Northamptonshire’s Designated Safeguarding Lead (DSL).

 - To complete mandatory online training before commencement of your placement and renewal periods, as per Age UK Northamptonshire’s volunteer training policy.

-- To act at all times within the ethos, policies and procedures of Age UK Northamptonshire.
+- To always act within the ethos, policies and procedures of Age UK Northamptonshire.
 This includes Confidentiality Policy, Safeguarding Adults Policy, Health & Safety Policy, Equality & Diversity Policy, Disciplinary & Grievance Procedures.

 Essential requirements